ranaparvez844/DBMS-Project-Hotel-management-System-/README.md

 - CSS
 - JavaScript

-## How to run the Blood Bank & Donor Management System Using PHP and MySQL
+## How to run the Hotel Management System Using PHP and MySQL

 1. **Clone the repository:**